 It would be like the one time I was on Grand Cayman Island and in the span of 2 days they had like 10 nearby Earthquakes.
-It made me reconsider the dream of moving there.
+It made me reconsider my dream of moving there.
 I like Mother Nature, but I also respect its raw power.

 I was right, their food and service were outstanding.
-I enjoyed Ahi as both an appetizer and the entrée.
+I enjoyed Ahi as both an appetizer and an entrée.
 Two things are fresh and great in Hawaii: the seafood and the pork.
-Both are from the islands and great.
-When eating out also make sure you eat a ton of the amazing fresh fruit as well.
+Both are from the islands and are great.
+When eating out also make sure you eat a ton of amazing fresh fruit as well.
 Just like the Sunshine Tomatoes back home, you can taste the sunshine in the fruits in Hawaii.
 I know that sounds crazy, but it is true.

 Day Three Back to Nature

 I think Tahiti is the only place I have been with less light pollution.
-In Hawaii you also can access amazing telescopes and tours related to space.
+In Hawaii, you also can access amazing telescopes and tours related to space.
 So that was on the menu for tonight.
 Until then, it was time to venture out and tour the big island.
 See some waterfalls and some beaches and make one heck of a day of it.

-Now if you want to see the most possible in a short period get a private tour guide of the island.
+Now if you want to see the most possible in a short period get a private tour guide to the island.
 A great local guide will cost you some money, but it is well worth the time.
 You can even save money and go with a group and still see more than you would likely find by yourself.